Accompanying recipes: Home Brewed Cider and Kefir—Homemade

 Traditional kefir is a remedy for many people with digestive disorders.
 It’s an excellent source of protein, calcium, magnesium, biotin and vitamins B1, B12 and K. It’s also an abundant source of tryptophan, the “relaxant” amino acid.

-Kefir is my passion.
-Because traditional kefir grains multiply, I’ve enjoyed sharing the starter with many friends.
-I make a batch once a week from goat’s milk and daily enjoy a glass—sometimes two.
-I also use kefir (or fil mjolk) as a buttermilk substitute in baked goods or, I further separate out their whey to make a soft cheese.
+Because traditional kefir grains multiply, you can share the starter with many friends.
+You may use kefir (or fil mjolk) as a buttermilk substitute in baked goods or, further separate out the whey to make a soft cheese.

 If you’re new to culturing milk, making your first batch may take a leap of faith.
 But, you can do it.
 And here’s your safety net: culturing makes a food taste better.
 Should a fermented food smell or taste bad—it’s probably bad—so toss it.

 Authentic kefirs grain (not the dried, shelf-stable grains) contain the complete range of beneficial flora that only self-sustaining ferments offer.
 They’re available from G.E.M.
-Cultures, Simply Kefir and other on line sources.
+Cultures and other on line sources.
 Or, find a kefir aficionados willing to share starter grains.
 Here’s one kefir chat group that’s been on line since 1999.

 May you be well nourished,